Parker Lewis Can't Lose: Recurring

+Notable guests and cameos

 Production

-When the show was originally developed, it was meant to be for CBS, but it was rejected, and sent in to the new Fox network.
+The show was originally developed for CBS, but CBS rejected it, and Fox picked it up instead.

 Broadcast and syndication

 The show premiered in syndication on September 14, 1993, on the USA Network.
 As of February 2009, minisodes are available on Crackle.
 In late 2015 the show is airing in syndication on the Family Network on Saturday mornings.

 Home media

 On June 30, 2009, Shout!
 Factory released the complete first season of Parker Lewis Can't Lose on DVD in Region 1.
 The 4-DVD set includes special features including exclusive interviews with the cast, crew, and creators.
 Although the cast and crew discuss both Melanie Chartoff and her character, Grace Musso, Chartoff herself does not appear in any of the supplementary materials.
 Shout!
 Factory released Season 2 on January 26, 2010.

 All 3 seasons have been released on SD Blu-Ray (in DVD quality) in Germany in 2015.